jaredatron/STDLIB.js/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## TODO

+* Finish porting / writing all of the tests
+* Come up with some form of documentation to be available at [stdlibjs.com](http://stdlibjs.com)